-2. Plant List
+2. Tree and Plant List Lists

-The planning and development director is authorized to prepare a specific list of recommended and prohibited plant species for use in administering and enforcing the regulations of this chapter.
+The planning and development director is authorized to prepare a specific list of recommended and prohibited tree and plant species for use in administering and enforcing the regulations of this chapter.

 3. Selection

 Trees and plants used to satisfy the requirements of this zoning code must: